RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 5.0 Security

 In order to avoid access to unauthorized people to the system.
-It is recommended to use an account with privileges using a password.
+It is recommended to use an account with privileges using a password for the machine and not only trust in the software application log in.

+A sotftware application log in must be incorporated for major security using a dedicated account for itself.

+Security features

+(1) The system will be locked down for 10 minutes if more than 3 attempts to access has been reached.

+(2) if after the countdown another failed attempt is made, the account will be blocked permanently until the supervisor unblock it with his account.

-For the safety and integrity of information, when removal items are selected, a warning windows will deploy to confirm this action, to avoid accidental loss of memory.
+(3) For the safety and integrity of information, when removal items or selected,editing or adding, a warning windows will display to confirm this action, to avoid accidental loss of memory.

 5.1 Recovery information

 A backup for the system is recommended too for loss information risk by using a USB and only the supervisor able to have it and use it in case of hardware or software damage.

+Another feautre to avoid accidental loss of memory is to undone actions using command ctrl+Z

 NOTE: A superior user account should be created in case of any difficulties with the tool manager account, in this case the supervisor account.